Glossary

 - Minimum reserves

-In order to facilitate the smooth functioning of the money market, banks are required to hold minimum reserves against a certain percentage of their Swiss franc short-term liabilities (e.g. customer deposits).
+- In order to facilitate the smooth functioning of the money market, banks are required to hold a certain percentage of their Swiss franc short-term liabilities (e.g. customer deposits) in minimum reserves.
 Valid minimum reserves comprise Swiss franc coins, banknotes and sight deposits held at the SNB.
 Details on fulfilment of the minimum reserve requirement are published on the SNB's data portal under 'Important monetary policy data'.
 The minimum reserves form the basis for calculating the thresholds for the domestic banks.

 - Monetary aggregates